 “I guess evil.”

-“Then did you accept his help against good?”
+“Did you accept his help against good?”

 “I didn’t accept anything He just said I know how to get him back.”

 Everyone just stares at me.
 Robby had given me a couple of joints, so I light one and soon we relax.
 I’m confused by my vision which includes what I, a non-religious type, call the boogeyman.
 I figure it’s the pot which makes me susceptible to all these religious, pagan and traditional ideas that bewitch Robby, Dave, and Mary.
 I wonder where Robby is, when he comes stumbling out of the garage.

 “Go to her, man,” he tells me.
 “She won’t speak to me.”

 I start questioning him, but he drags me to the garage.
 Once inside, I see Mary lying on the floor, stripped of her clothes, mumbling incoherently.

 “So what?
 You still raped her.
 Look at her.
 She hasn’t a clue of what’s going on.”